eimparas/TR069-Bot/README.md

 * onRequest: WAN_IP, Uptime
 * Alarms on high error counts
 * CMD for restarting modem sync
-* Displaying the RRD graphs, On discord.
-Consider a Webpage like smokePing?
+* Displaying the RRD graphs, On discord
+* Finalize The grafana Dashboard.

 ## Status
 Project is: _in progress_